Thailand to ban recreational cannabis use by year-end, says health minister

-BANGKOK - Thailand will ban the recreational use of marijuana by the end of 2024, but continue allowing its use for medical purposes, the health minister told Reuters in an interview.
+BANGKOK - Thailand will ban the recreational use of marijuana by the end of this year, but continue allowing its use for medical purposes, the health minister told Reuters in an interview.

-Thailand became the first country in South-east Asia to decriminalise cannabis, initially for medicinal use in 2018, then for recreational use in 2022.
+Thailand became the first country in Southeast Asia to decriminalise cannabis, initially for medicinal use and research in 2018, then for general growing and consumption in 2022.

-The move has spawned an industry projected to be worth up to US$1.2 billion (S$1.6 billion) by 2025, as tens of thousands of cannabis shops sprung up along with marijuana-themed spas, restaurants and festivals.
+The move has spawned an industry projected to be worth up to $1.2 billion by next year, as tens of thousands of cannabis shops spring up along with marijuana-themed spas, restaurants and festivals.

 Critics say piecemeal rules were rushed out and adopted within a week of decriminalisation.